 So how do we get to the situations we see today where people are behaving in a way that is harmful to others?

-This video shows how brain chemistry and experience influence our decisions... how stress inhibits the production of chemicals that help us make decisions with greater degrees of empathy.
+This video shows how brain chemistry and experience influence our decisions... how stress inhibits the production of chemicals that help us make decisions with greater degrees of empathy....https://www.youtube.com/watch?v=MWdJvtKADnc

-The following video talks about human computer symbiosis and gives an idea of the direction that technology is taking as we move into the future; the importance of the right type of cooperation between humans and computers..."...design away the friction between the interaction between humans and machines..."
+Human computer symbiosis gives an idea of the direction technology is taking as we move into the future; the importance of the right type of cooperation between humans and computers...the goal is to"...design away the friction between the interaction between humans and machines..."

-If we want to upgrade technology to create a frictionless interface between humans and computers, we may need to make changes on the most fundamental levels.
-The following video talks about the power of changing things from the inside out.
+If we want to upgrade technology to create a frictionless interface between humans and computers, we may need to make changes on the most fundamental levels, from the inside out.

 If we look at the ancient idea: "what you see you become" we can see the importance of creating technology that cooperates with nature on every level.
 The purpose of technology is to help us connect and cooperate with each other, not to alienate us from nature.
 If the technology, that we spend most of our time interacting with everyday, is fundamentally out of phase with nature, then we will have to expect the kind of singularity that we see in terrifying movies, and the "Present Shock" Described by Douglas Rushkoff.

-It may seem a small thing to improve the quality/integrity of the digital signals that we use to interface with the world.
+It may seem a small thing to improve both the accuracy and precision together for the digital signals that we use to interface with the world.
 But we realize that whatever lens we look through, that is how we see the world.
 Everyone knows about rose colored glasses.
-We each contribute to the collective consciousness of the world in our own small way, as brought out in this article on Huffington Post: http://www.huffingtonpost.com/jeanne-ball/collective-consciousness-meditation_b_822288.html
+We each contribute to the collective consciousness of the world in our own way, as brought out in this article on Huffington Post: http://www.huffingtonpost.com/jeanne-ball/collective-consciousness-meditation_b_822288.html

 ...
-With this understanding it becomes more important that we pay attention to how we interface with the world and whether the technology that we depend on skews our awareness, or supports the clarity of our awareness.
+With this understanding it becomes more important that we pay attention to how we interface with the world and whether the technology that we depend on skews our awareness and perception of the world, or supports the clarity of our awareness, and gives us a true to life picture of reality.
 If the signals are fundamentally out of phase with natural motion, then the information we receive is skewed on the most fundamental level, and our brain becomes fatigued trying to put the pieces together in a meaningful way.

 Taken to another level, when we see that the leaders of a nation are "innocent mirrors of the collective consciousness" of that nation, then we must also realize that the decisions made by our leaders are influenced by the coherence that we each are able to reflect in our daily lives.
-We upgrade our technologies with greater signal integrity, not only to improve technological performance, but also to increase our own individual level of coherence.
-This coherence supports the things we already do; get deep rest, eat pure food, drink pure water, breath fresh air, etc. and contributes to the coherent decision making of our leaders without doing anything differently than what we are already doing.
+We upgrade our technologies with greater measurement certainty, not only to improve technological performance, but also to increase our own individual level of coherence.
+This coherence on the level of our technological systems, supports the things we already do; get deep rest, eat pure food, drink pure water, breath fresh air, etc. and contributes to the coherent decision making of our leaders without doing anything differently than what we are already doing.

 We already interact with the world through electronic devices for an average of eight hours a day.
-By simply increasing the coherence of the signals in those devices, we can increase our own coherence and the coherence of the leaders at the same time.
+By simply increasing the measurement certainty and dynamic stability of the signals in those devices, we can increase our own coherence and the coherence of the leaders at the same time.

 If you are a visionary innovator and would like to improve the world's ability to make empathic decisions, you can now add value to your products...
 New Technology to empower innovators